 If more than one port remains active, the order matters, but not in the way one might expect.
 We have not found definitive documentation explaining how this works.
-(The relevant Apple documentation indicates that the OS tries the network ports in the order they appear in the list, but this appears to be incomplete or inaccurate.
+(In the past, relevant Apple documentation indicated that the OS tries the network ports in the order they appear in the list, but this appears to be incomplete or inaccurate.
 It appears instead that the OS will make simultaneous use of the enabled ports, at least for some kinds of ports.
 The effect of the ordering is unclear.)

 If earlier you specified that this is the only network port that is active in this location, then this is the only port you will need to configure for this location.

 Otherwise you will need to configure each active network port separately.
 Start by selecting one of the active network ports to configure first; when you have completed configuring this port, you will need to come back this step later to configure each additional active port.